AlinsBinuP/Weather-App/README.md

 Copy
 Edit
 flutter run
-Contributing:
+🤝 Contributing:
-Feel free to contribute by creating issues, submitting pull requests, or suggesting new features.
-All contributions are welcome!
+We welcome contributions!
+Feel free to:

+📝 Submit issues to report bugs or suggest features.

+➡️ Create pull requests for improvements or fixes.

+🖼️ Screenshots: